Ilya Repin: Early life and work

-Ilya Repin was born on 24 July 1844 in the town of Chuguev, in Kharkov Governorate of the Russian Empire, in the heart of the historical region of Sloboda Ukraine.
+Ilya Yefimovich Repin was born on in Chuguev, a provincial town then in the Kharkov Governorate of the Russian Empire and now in Ukraine.
 His father, Yefim Vasilyevich Repin (1804–1894), was a military settler who served in an Uhlan regiment of the Imperial Russian Army.
 He fought in the Russo-Persian War of 1826–1828, the Russo-Turkish War of 1828–1829, and the Hungarian campaign of 1849.
 When his father retired from the army in the early 1850s, after 27 years of service, he became an itinerant merchant selling horses.
 Although some sources referred to Repin as having Cossack or Ukrainian ancestry, he had none; instead, he identified as a Russian born in Little Russia – the name applied to Ukraine at the time.
 His ancestors were ethnic Russians who served in the streltsy and were sent to Chuguev to assist local Cossacks.
 Despite this, he felt affinity with both the Cossacks and Ukrainians.

 Repin's mother, Tatyana Stepanovna Repina (1811–1880), was also the daughter of a soldier.
 She had family ties to noblemen and officers; the Repins had six children and were moderately well-off.
 He had two younger brothers: one who died at the age of ten, and another named Vasily.
-Repin spent much of his childhood in the provincial town of Chuguev, located 45 mi from Kharkov, the second-largest city in Little Russia.

 In 1855, at the age of eleven, he was enrolled at the local school where his mother taught.
 He showed a talent for drawing and painting, and when he was thirteen, his father enrolled him in the workshop of Ivan Bunakov, an icon painter.
 He restored old icons and painted portraits of local notables.
 At the age of sixteen, his skill was recognized, and he became a member of an artel, or cooperative of artists, the Society for the Encouragement of Artists, which traveled around Voronezh province to paint icons and wall paintings.

 Repin had much higher ambitions.
 In October 1863, he competed for admission to the Imperial Academy of Arts in the capital, Saint Petersburg.
 He failed in his first attempt, but persevered, rented a small room in the city, and took courses in academic drawing.
 In January 1864 he succeeded and was allowed, without fee, to attend classes.
 His brother Vasily also followed him to Saint Petersburg.

 At the academy he met the painter Ivan Kramskoi, who became his professor and mentor.
 When Kramskoi founded the first independent union of Russian artists, Repin became a member.
 In 1869, he was awarded a gold medal second-class for his painting Job and His Brothers.
 He met the influential critic Vladimir Stasov and painted a portrait of Vera Shevtsova, his own future wife.